mysticcoders/www/_posts/2009-11-11-a-gravatar-image-component-for-wicket.markdown

         }
     }
 </pre>
 And that's it!
 Just follow the example given in the javadoc and voila!
 You should have Gravatar pictures for the entered email address.
-To take a look at the full implementation: <a href="http://kenai.com/projects/mystic-apps/sources/mystic-apps/content/mysticpaste/src/main/java/com/mysticcoders/mysticpaste/web/components/GravatarImage.java?rev=89" target="_blank">Download GravatarImage.java</a>.\n
+To take a look at the full implementation: <a href="http://kenai.com/projects/mystic-apps/sources/mystic-apps/content/mysticpaste/src/main/java/com/mysticcoders/mysticpaste/web/components/GravatarImage.java?rev=89" target="_blank">Download GravatarImage.java</a>.

 <h3>Next steps</h3>
 A couple of items can be added to this component to make it more "full-featured" to the Gravatar API.
-Gravatar supports a default Gravatar image which may be passed, along with a number of flags one of which is implemented "s" or size.\n
+Gravatar supports a default Gravatar image which may be passed, along with a number of flags one of which is implemented "s" or size.

-Hope you enjoyed this, and use this in your next project!\n
+Hope you enjoyed this, and use this in your next project!